learntocodewithson/cpp-simple-ordering-app/README.md

 Total: 200

 What would you like to delete?
+1
-1Are you sure you want to delete Product A?
+Are you sure you want to delete Product A?
 (Y - yes, N - no):

-If yes - deleteelse no - don’t delete
+If yes - delete
+else no - don’t delete

+message:
-message: yes  - Product A is now remove on your cart.no  - ignoreRepeat Screen 1.
+yes  - Product A is now remove on your cart. no  - ignore

+Repeat Screen 1.

 =============